snowztech/helia/docs/sdk.md

 }
 ```

-Pass that endpoint to the widget with `tokenEndpoint` in React or
+Pass that endpoint to whichever widget install path you use:
-`data-token-endpoint` in the script tag.
+`tokenEndpoint` in React or `data-token-endpoint` in the script tag.

 For server-to-server calls, use `identityHeaders(identity, secret)` and
 forward the returned `x-helia-user` and `x-helia-signature` headers.